anniehedgpeth/anniehedgpeth.github.io/_posts/2016-11-08-inspec-basics-10.markdown

 Then, from my command line inside my profile's directory, I ran `rake`.
 And guess what; it created my `attributes.yml`!

 # Test it out in TeamCity
-So I won't give you a tutorial in TeamCity, but I did need to test it out there, so I ran my same `inspec exec` command inside a development enviroment build configuartion in TeamCity to see if the environment variables worked there.
+So I won't give you a tutorial in TeamCity, but I did need to test it out there, so I ran my same `inspec exec` command inside a development environment build configuration in TeamCity to see if the environment variables worked there.
 I did have to tweak it a bit to work within that pipeline but not a big deal.

 First, of course, I had set another build step to do the rake.